k-seth/ClanRecruiting/README.md

 # ClanRecruiting
 Author: Seth Kuipers

 Enables the ability to check for players that have left their clan in World of Tanks (Public)

+### Prerequisites

+For this program to function properly you will need some additional items.
+1. Node.js installed on your system (https://nodejs.org/en/)
+2. An application_id from Wargaming's developer portal here: https://developers.wargaming.net/applications/
+   * This is specific to your account and should not be shared
+3. Rename "config_template.json" to "config.json"
+4. In said file, change the value of "application_id" to your id.
+Quotations are required around your id
+   * Here you may also set which server you wish. "na" is default (as is the list of clans), however, "eu", "ru", and "asia" can be used (In progress)
+   * If you are using a server other than "na" you can find the a Clan's ID through the Wargaming developer Portal "API Reference" section

+### Using Node.js

-To run the node server, follow these steps:
+To run the node server which does the bulk of the work, follow these steps:
 1. Using Powershell (Windows) or terminal (Unix), navigate to the ClanRecruiting directory
 2. Run "npm install"
 3. Type "npm run dev [port]"
+   * An example of [port] may be 3030
 4. Go to "localhost:[port]"

-To configure the environment:
-1. Rename "config_template.json" to "config.json"
-2. In said file, change the value of "application_id" to your id.
-Quotations are required around your id

 Note: All program output is currently sent to the browser console (Ctrl+Shift+I > Console for chrome).
-This will be changed in the future.
+This will (likely) be changed in the future.

 Default list of clans that are checked (Subject to name changes):
 <pre>